Ex-leader Poroshenko returns to Ukraine to appear in court

 At the Kyiv airport, where he arrived on a flight from Warsaw on Monday morning, Poroshenko was greeted by several thousand cheering supporters.
 Some carried banners reading “We need democracy,” and “Stop repressions.”

-From the airport, Poroshenko is expected to head straight to court, which will rule on whether to remand him in custody pending investigation and trial.
+From the airport, Poroshenko headed straight to court, which will rule on whether to remand him in custody pending investigation and trial.

 A prosecutor has alleged that Poroshenko, owner of the Roshen confectionery empire and one of Ukraine’s richest businessmen, was involved in the sale of large amounts of coal that helped finance Russian-backed separatists in eastern Ukraine in 2014-15.